MarcinKilarski/Website-Audit/seo.md

 Overview

-The Publisher markup is a piece of code you can add to your website, which links information that is displayed on your business’ Google + account.
+The Publisher markup is a piece of code you can add to your website, which links information that is displayed on your business' Google + account.
 This way, the search engines have a better understanding of your brand.
-Even if you do not have a Google My Business listing, Google will still display your company’s name, logo and other available information next to your website’s pages when a user searches for your brand.
+Even if you do not have a Google My Business listing, Google will still display your company's name, logo and other available information next to your website's pages when a user searches for your brand.

-To do this, a rel=‘publisher’ schema markup should be added to your site’s business pages.
+To do this, a rel=‘publisher' schema markup should be added to your site's business pages.
 You should also have a link on your Google+ page to your site, as this will confirm that these two entities belong to the same business.
 Through this, you can strengthen your brand visibility in search results.

 ### 3.23.
 Preventing Directory Snippets

 Overview

 The description of your pages that you would like to display in search results may be replaced by Google or Bing with information from third-party directories.
 Open Directory Project (ODP) is one of these sources.
-Search engines may display a text taken from ODP as a ‘meta description’ of your page when they believe it benefits the user.
+Search engines may display a text taken from ODP as a ‘meta description' of your page when they believe it benefits the user.

 This could result in a loss of control over what text is being shown below your pages in search results, which could lead to fewer people clicking on a link to your site.
-You can prevent the search engine from using the ODP information by adding ‘noodp’ to the robots meta tag in your pages.
+You can prevent the search engine from using the ODP information by adding ‘noodp' to the robots meta tag in your pages.

 ## 4. User Experience